 - Pack your own food for long trips.
 Nuts, string cheese and fresh fruit will keep you satisfied.

 All the little steps add up to huge changes in your eating habits over time.
 Balance your diet the easy way by committing to eating better — one bite at a time.
 And if you need any help, contact us.
-Dr. Khodadadian is an expert when it comes to your digestive system and your health.
+Our doctors are experts when it comes to your digestive system and your health.